Diabetes 4 Disability Services

 2. Assessment

-An in person or online assessment, conducted by an EdHealth diabetes educator, delivers customised solutions for diabetes management support for people with a disability.
+An in person or online assessment, conducted by an EdHealth RN Credentialled Diabetes Educator, we are able to identify how the D4D solution needs to be crafted to deliver high quality and safe diabetes management support for people with a disability.

 Click! to find out more.